KrystianGreblowski/to-do-list/README.md

 ## Description

-It's a to-do list where you can add, check off or remove tasks.
+It's a task list where you can add, tick or remove tasks.

 It's an application I created as part of a project for the YouCode Frontend Developer course.